EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Experiments

+\textbf{Task token transferability.} To demonstrate the transferability of our task token, we use the detection task token to replace the classification task token.
+The classification result improves by 5.7\% by using the detection task token compared to the random one.
+The improved performance of using the detection task token over the random task token demonstrates the transferability.
+Moreover, the accuracy will drop \textgreater 10\% when directly using other task tokens.
+This result shows that the task token needs to be fine-tuned together with the tokenizer.
+Simply replacing the task token will lead to inferior performance.

-\textbf{Frozen or not?} We frozen the CLIP during the whole training process.
-A natural question is how about the performance by turning the parameters on during the training stage.
+\textbf{CLIP Frozen or not?} Recall that we freeze the CLIP model during the entire training process.
+It is natural to wonder what the performance will be if turning the parameters of the CLIP model during training.
 To answer this question, we turn the whole neural network on during the training stage and conduct an ablation study on real-world detection task.
-Table \ref{tab:ablation_1} shows that the accuracy drops 2.3\% when the CLIP model is turned on.
-The reason is that the relative small-scale 3D training dataset fine-tune the CLIP model to a worse parameter space compared to the one trained on the large-scale dataset.
+Table \ref{tab:ablation_1} shows that the accuracy drops 1.0\% when the CLIP model is turned on. \emph{The reason} is that the relatively small-scale 3D training dataset fine-tunes the CLIP model to a worse parameter space compared to the one trained on the large-scale dataset.
+Also, our method shows that the frozen CLIP transformer achieves better training efficiency than the version without freezing.

-\textbf{Training efficiency.} We compare the epoch training time with the recent transformer method MaskPoint and Simpele3D-former.
-Table \ref{tab:ablation_time} shows that our method achieves much better training efficiency than other transformer-based methods.
-The reason is that our method froze the CLIP backbone so that the parameters do not need to update on the backbone, which improves the training efficiency.